syncfusion-content/wpf-docs/wpf/ReportDesigner/Draw-Chart-Report-Item.md

 	![](Draw-Chart-Report-Item_images/Draw-Chart-Report-Item_img11.png)

-16. Click Ok.Then the values are updated in the Category Axis.
+16. Click OK.Then the values are updated in the Category Axis.

 17. Right click on the chart and select Chart title Properties from the context menu.